SubruArun/Real-Time-Data-Pipeline/README.md

 ## Improvements/Noticed Bugs
-- In sensor_aggregated_metrics db the aggregation is done only for each files added, we are not merging the previously added values and new ones
 - Try async functions to process faster - but since csv read/write is there it wont be fully async
 - Database - Part of normalization keep seperate table for storing static data such as ["location", "latitude", "longitude"] into another table, so that we can reduce the size on raw data/aggregared metrics
 - Code revamp